shrn-kira/alx-low_level_programming/0x0F-function_pointers/README.md

-readme file for the functin pointers project
+This is the readme file to the 0x0F-function_pointers directory